dy/sprae/readme.md

 ## Signals

-Sprae can take signal values.
+Sprae uses signals for reactivity and can take signal values as inputs.
 Signals provider can be switched to any preact-flavored implementation:

 ```js
 import sprae from 'sprae';